Quasi-Monte Carlo methods for uncertainty quantification of tumor growth modeled by a parametric semi-linear parabolic reaction-diffusion equation: Numerical experiments

 \subsection{Experiments with lognormal random fields}

 In this section, we consider a more realistic lognormal model for the uncertain coefficients, despite not yet having theoretical results as in the uniform case.
+There is QMC theory to handle the lognormal case, see e.g.,~\cite{graham2015quasi,graham2018circulant}, but it requires a new parametric regularity bound for the lognormal model of this problem which is anticipated to be harder and so is left for future work.
 The following lognormal model has been successfully employed in Bayesian inversion for gliomas in both murine models \cite{liang2023bayesian} and human patients \cite{pash2025predictive},

 with i.i.d.~$y_{j}\sim\mathcal{N}(0,1)$.
 Here the parameters are stationary in time once more.
 The infinite sums are the \gls*{kl} expansions \cite{loeve1978probability2} of the underlying Gaussian random fields $Z_a(\bsx) \sim \mathcal{N}(0,\mathcal{C}_a)$ and $Z_\kappa(\bsx) \sim \mathcal{N}(0,\mathcal{C}_\kappa)$ for the diffusion and proliferation coefficients, with ordered eigenpairs $\{(\mu_{a,k}, \varphi_{a,k})\}_k$ and $\{(\mu_{\kappa,k}, \varphi_{\kappa,k})\}_k$, respectively.
 We again interleave the two independent sequences.
 The foundational work of \cite{lindgren2011explicit} established a link between Gaussian random fields with Mat\'ern covariance operators and the solution of a stochastic \gls*{pde}.
 Following \cite{stuart2010inverse,villa2021hippylib}, the covariance operators $\mathcal{C}_a$ and $\mathcal{C}_\kappa$ are taken to be the inverse of an elliptic operator of the form